-- 126. Mail carriers have noted significant anomalies related to the delivery of mail-in ballots.
+133. Mail carriers have noted significant anomalies related to the delivery of mail-in ballots.
 A mail carrier for the USPS in Erie County has noted that during the course of the General Election mail-in ballot delivery period there were multiple instances in which dozens of mail-in ballots were addressed to single addresses, each ballot being in a different name.
 Based on the carrier's experience delivering mail to those addresses, the carrier is aware that the people whose names were on the ballots are not names of people who live at those addresses.
-In addition, ballots were mailed to vacant homes, vacation homes, empty lots, and to addresses that do not exist. - 127.
-It has been reported by Project Veritas, in a release on November 5, 2020, that carriers were told to collect, separate and deliver all mail-in ballots directly to the supervisor.
-In addition, Plaintiffs have information that the purpose of that process was for the supervisor to hand stamp the mail-in ballots. - C. Uneven Treatment of Absentee and Mail-Ballots That Fail to Include a Secrecy Envelope or Otherwise Comply with the Mandates of the Election Code. - 128.
-The statutory provisions in the Election Code and Act 77 involving absentee and mail-in ballots do not repose in either Secretary Boockvar or the County Election Boards the free-ranging power to attempt to ascertain voter intent or rule out fraud when a vote has been cast in violation of its explicit mandates.
+In addition, ballots were mailed to vacant homes, vacation homes, empty lots, and to addresses that do not exist.

+134. It has been reported by Project Veritas, in a release on November 5, 2020, that carriers were told to collect, separate and deliver all mail-in ballots directly to the supervisor.
+In addition, Plaintiffs have information that the purpose of that process was for the supervisor to hand stamp the mail-in ballots.

+C. Uneven Treatment of Absentee and Mail-Ballots Failed to Include a Secrecy cast in violation of its explicit mandates.
 While voter intention may be paramount in the realm of the fundamental right to vote, ascertaining that intent necessarily assumes a properly cast ballot.
-Otherwise, a properly cast ballot will be diluted by one which has been improperly cast.
+Otherwise, a properly cast ballot will be diluted by one that has been improperly cast.